dangrie158/email-categorization-thesis/source/11_chapter_3.md

 ## Data Extraction

-To work with the news article the text and other useful information needs to be extracted from the articles full web page.
+To work with the news article the text and other useful information needs to be extracted from the article's full web page.
 This step happens at crawl time and is done using the Node.js module *unfluff*[^6] which is based on *python-goose*[^7] which in turn is based on *goose*[^8].
 Goose is an article extractor that is specifically designed to extract information from news articles.

-The information unfluff tries to extract from the articles page are numerous.
+The information unfluff tries to extract from the article's page are numerous.
 Among the most important for a machine learning corpus are:

 - the title of the article
 - the publishing date